 - Mold

-- Volatile organic compounds, including cleaners, air fresheners and personal care products
+- Volatile organic compounds, like cleaners, air fresheners and personal care products

-Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can alleviate other symptoms associated with poor indoor air quality.
-These include:
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can reduce other issues linked to bad indoor air quality.
+These entail:

 - Scratchy throat, eyes, nose or skin